-17.1 The Merton Primary School has a separate policy regarding the safe use of mobiles and cameras.
-This includes:

-- 17.1.1 Personal devices are only to be used by staff when on a designated break away from the pupils.
-At all other times, personal devices are to be switched off or on silent. - 17.1.2 The Merton Primary School devices are only to be used by staff for work purposes.
-Photographs and videos of the pupils are only to be taken on school devices. - 17.1.3 Images of the pupils will only be used in accordance with our Data Protection Policy
+- 17.1 The Merton Primary School has a separate policy regarding the safe use of mobiles and cameras.
+This includes: - 21.1.1 Personal devices are only to be used by staff when on a designated break away from the pupils.
+At all other times, personal devices are to be switched off or on silent. - 21.1.2 At The Merton Primary School, devices are only to be used by staff for work purposes.
+Photographs and videos of the pupils are only to be taken on school devices. - 21.1.3 Images of the pupils will only be used in accordance with our Data Protection Policy

-18 Domestic abuse
+22.0 Domestic abuse

-- 18.1 The Domestic Abuse Act 2021 introduces a legal definition of domestic abuse and recognises the impact of domestic abuse on children if they see, hear or experience the effects of abuse. - 18.2 Domestic abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse, between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+- 22.1 The Domestic Abuse Act 2021 introduces a legal definition of domestic abuse and recognises the impact of domestic abuse on children if they see, hear or experience the effects of abuse. - 22.2 Domestic abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse, between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 It includes people who have been or are married, are or have been civil partners, have agreed to marry one another or each have or have had a parental relationship in relation to the same child.
-It can include psychological, physical, sexual, financial and emotional abuse. - Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home.
-This means children can also be victims of domestic abuse. - 18.4 Children can witness and be adversely affected by domestic violence in their home life.
+It can include psychological, physical, sexual, financial and emotional abuse. - 22.3 Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home.
+This means children can also be victims of domestic abuse. - 22.4 Children can witness and be adversely affected by domestic violence in their home life.
 Experiencing domestic abuse and exposure to it can have a serious emotional and psychological impact on children, and in some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-All of which can have a detrimental and long term impact on their health, well-being, development, and ability to learn. - 18.5 Where police have been called to a domestic violence incident where children are in the household and experienced that incident, the police will inform the DSL.
-This ensures that the school has up to date safeguarding information about the child. - All staff are aware of the impact domestic violence can have on a child.
+All of which can have a detrimental and long term impact on their health, well-being, development, and ability to learn.
+All our staff understand that seeing, hearing and experiencing the effects of domestic abuse can have a significant impact on children.

+- 22.5 Where police have been called to a domestic violence incident where children are in the household and experienced that incident, the police will inform the DSL.
+This ensures that the school has up to date safeguarding information about the child. - 22.6 All staff are aware of the impact domestic violence can have on a child.
 If any of our staff are concerned that a child has witnessed domestic abuse, they will report their concerns immediately to the DSL.